 It may seem extremely unfair that you can be arrested for DUI if you are under .08%, but there are actually good reasons for this law.
 The first is that different people function differently due to alcohol.
 Because, on a case by case basis, someone may be unsafe to operate a vehicle even at low BACs, the State still wanted a way to prosecute those drivers.
 It prevents unsafe drivers from “beating the test” and walking free.

 The other reason is because of refusals to submit to a test.
 The elements of drunk driving require that the government prove the defendant was driving with a BAC or .08% or greater.
 That means that, without a chemical test of the blood or breath, it would be impossible to prove that the BAC was .08% or higher.
 Because people might refuse to submit to a chemical test of the breath or blood, this second definition of DUI was written to exclude the .08% requirement.

 This means that this law can apply equally to people who submit to a test and are under .08%, or people who are clearly over .08%, but refuse to submit to a test of the blood.

 41 Utah Code § 6a-5-520 states that, by driving on the roads of Utah, a driver automatically consents to any tests of the breath, blood, urine, or spit to determine BAC, even second and subsequent tests, of the officer’s choosing.
 The statute goes on to explain that refusal is, in itself, punishable by the possibility of losing your license.
 Additionally, the fact that you refused a police officer’s demand for a test can be used against you in court to show that the test would have come out against you.

-Ultimately, if your DUI is under .08%, you should contact an attorney.
+Ultimately, if your DUI is under .08%, you should contact a Salt Lake City criminal defense lawyer.
 Because the case is harder to prove, an experienced DUI attorney might be able to help you get the charges dropped.